5 Missed Opportunities on Getting the Best Price on Rent

 Both roommates were here before me and decided to decrease their portion of the rent and charge the newest member a little bit more.

-At first, I accepted, but after a
+At first, I accepted, but after a while I approached them about splitting our rent evenly.

 We all get along and they wanted to keep me as a roommate so after a short conversation they agreed and I decreased my monthly rent by $20.